-For the majority of us a marble coffee table is probably going to be an investment purchase.
-They often cost a bit more than a wooden coffee table due to the material being more rare, heavier, and harder to work with in terms of creating furniture.
+For the majority of us, a marble coffee table is probably going to be an investment purchase.
+They often cost a bit more than a wooden coffee table due to the material being rarer, heavier, and harder to work with in terms of creating furniture.
 But there’s a reason it’s a go-to favourite for interior designers: With its ability to take on a highly polished finish, marble is a luxurious, decorative material, but it’s also reassuringly solid.
-Marble furniture pieces add elegance and sophistication, they are hard wearing, long lasting, and will last for generations and generations.
+Marble furniture pieces add elegance and sophistication, they are hard-wearing, long-lasting, and will last for generations and generations.
 They keep their value, they have an elegant, timeless quality to them – plus each slab offers its own unique pattern of veining, making every piece one-of-a-kind.

 “A marble coffee table is a great accent piece for any space because they are the perfect blend of toughness and luxury, while the materiality adds moments of movement and texture,” Kelly Wearstler explains.

 What to consider before investing in a marble coffee table

 Marble coffee tables need careful maintenance due to the porous nature of the marble, but if cared for properly, a piece of marble furniture can outlast all other furniture.
 A beautiful marble tabletop will allow even the most modern coffee table design to sit in a traditional interior.
 It’s also a piece of furniture that’s pivotal to a living room scheme and deserves careful consideration.

 How to choose the right size marble coffee table for your space